UK Stocks-Factors to watch on Tuesday Oct 7

 the country's zero inflation rate.

-* TESCO - British retailer Tesco has held talks with the Serious
+British retailer Tesco has held talks with the Serious Fraud Office (SFO)

-Fraud Office (SFO) over a deal to settle a criminal investigation into its
+over a deal to settle a criminal investigation into its accounting errors, Sky

 The supermarket said it will further simplify its relationship with